Jerry L. Reid,

 One aspect unique to converting eBooks is that many clients provide pdf files as sources.
-So necessary starting point was developing my on process to extract the text and image data from the PDF file, and then use my own scripts to refactor the text into a base html document.
+So a necessary starting point was developing my own process to extract the text and image data from the PDF file, and then use my own scripts to refactor the text into a base html document.

 From that point forward, all markup work is performed by hand, including quality checks.

 The source document for this project included serveral captioned images, as well as custom image headers.

 Since I was tasked to create a reflowable ebook, I took great consideration in how to optimize the images for best quality, how images worked in the document's structural hierarchy, and how best to recreate the chapter and section header images.

 As with any eBook project, my initial consultation included sourcing custom fonts that not only matched the potentially proprietary print font, and thus outside of our liscense to use in an eBook, but also worked well for on-screen legibility.